The Tracking Dog – Blood Science

 What Are Hormones?

-Hormones are chemical messengers produced by the endocrine glands (such as the thyroid, adrenal glands, and pituitary gland) within an organism.
-They travel through the bloodstream to target specific cells or organs, regulating a wide range of physiological processes.
+Hormones are chemical messengers produced by the endocrine glands within an organism.
+They travel through the bloodstream to target specific cells or organs, regulating physiological processes like metabolism, growth, mood, and reproduction.

 What Are Pheromones?

 Pheromones are chemical signals released by an organism into the external environment.
-They are detected by other individuals of the same species and can trigger a specific behavioral or physiological response.
+They are detected by other individuals of the same species and trigger specific behavioral or physiological responses — such as finding mates, marking territory, or alerting to danger.

 The Key Differences: Hormones vs. Pheromones